'YES', Doza Gallery, 2022

-An exhibition of Yonko Vassilev and Ina Trifonova (YO\KO+INA)
+An exhibition of Yonko Vasilev and Ina Vasileva (YO\KO+INA)

 What makes an impression even at the slightest peripheral glance cast by the way at the exhibition are the surfaces of all objects, their monospectral lustre and silver laid films on some of them designed for walls.
 The 'YES' work of art made of artificial roses in ecru encompassing the neon sign with the word is probably symbolic in terms of the theme of this project.
 The opposition of the crude canvas and subframe to the delicate roses and the neon 'YES' in the geometrical centre of the object give the raw conceptual sound of the otherwise mawkish subject of love.
 Just this play with the kitsch, gloss and the candy pink side of love is a characteristic of the self-irony and the full awareness of everything that evolves from it in the daily round.